 'I thought, you know, there must be a better way to do this, especially because [menstrual cups] were invented in the 1930s.'

-Editor's Note: This article was originally published on June 17
+Editor's Note: This article was originally published on June 17, 2022.
+It has since been updated.

-The menstrual cup has risen in popularity in recent years as a reusable, affordable and sustainable alternative to pads and tampons.
-However, many people have been hesitant to make the switch given that the cups need to be inserted by hand.
+The menstrual cup has risen in popularity as a reusable, affordable and sustainable alternative to pads and tampons.
+However, many people are hesitant to make the switch given that the cups need to be inserted by hand.
 Sunny, a period care company, has now introduced an ingenious solution to this drawback by designing an innovative applicator for their menstrual cups.
 Speaking to BuzzFeed, co-founders Cindy Belardo and Drew Jarvis explained that they realized—from personal experience and talking to others—that the difficult insertion process was a common barrier for many.

 Those familiar with menstrual cups will know that they must be properly inserted to prevent leakage. "[Leakage] was one of the biggest user errors that we've seen in past research with menstrual cups," Belardo revealed.
 The Sunny team addressed this issue by designing the applicator to help form a seal when the cup is inserted.
 "One of the great things about the applicator is that it actually helps form the seal by itself.
 You can always double-check by pinching the base, but—through our research and development—we found that there's a much higher success rate for the seal forming without any additional maneuvering or adjusting with your hands," she added.